Nanasaki-Ai/Crosswalk/README.md

 You can download the weights through [Baidu Disk](https://pan.baidu.com/s/1XhjA8IiR8zNuU3blHsymEQ?pwd=z8fl) or [Google Drive](https://drive.google.com/drive/folders/1fPra_scgzv_RP1yKMQ83HdyWiVFyeYkc?usp=sharing).

-Training a detector from scratch：
+*Training a detector from scratch：*

 `yolo task=detect mode=train model=yolov8m.pt data=intersection_images/data.yaml epochs=100 imgsz=640`

 YOLOv8 has five variants: -n, -s, -m, -l, -x.
 The "model" parameter can be modified to specify the variant to use.

-We recommend using -m as it achieves better results on auxiliary datasets.
+We recommend using **-m** as it achieves better results on the auxiliary dataset.

 ## Prepeocessing Method